rach-id/Simple-Decentralized-App/README.md

 - When adding item ...
 Out of Gas occurs : Solved

+- Metamask Problem: After getting the instance of web3.. i cant get the account iam using ==> Transactions not working .. (line15, 16 should be in the else ...
+ToBe Fixed)

 ### Version2?
 - Make it similar to EBay.
 Post what you want, people will bid on it and then you can sell after sometime.